boatbomber/BoatTEST/README.md

 function BoatTEST.run(config: dictionary)
 ```

+`config.directories` -
-`config.directories`: A table of Instances to search for .spec ModuleScripts within
+A table of Instances to search for .spec ModuleScripts within

+`config.includeDescendants` -
-`config.includeDescendants`: A boolean that defines whether to run all descendant spec files of directories or just the direct children
+A boolean that defines whether to run all descendant spec files of directories or just the direct children

+`config.verbose` -
-`config.verbose`: A boolean that defines whether verbose logging is enabled
+A boolean that defines whether verbose logging is enabled

 ```Lua
 function BoatTEST.this(value: any)